theupdateframework/taps/tap14.md

 Repositories will add two things.
 They MUST put metadata for new TUF specification versions in new directories.
-In addition, repositories SHOULD maintain a `supported-versions` file to indicate which specification versions are supported.
+In addition, repositories SHOULD maintain a `supported-versions.json` file to indicate which specification versions are supported.

 As described in the [Rationale](#rationale), repositories should support multiple